DiceDB/docs/src/content/docs/commands/BITOP.md

 ---
 title: BITOP
-description: Documentation for the Redis command BITOP
+description: Documentation for the DiceDB command BITOP
 ---

-# DiceDB BITOP Command Documentation

-## Overview

 The `BITOP` command in DiceDB is used to perform bitwise operations between strings.
 This command supports several bitwise operations such as AND, OR, XOR, and NOT.
 The result of the operation is stored in a destination key.